MicroPyramid/django-blog-it/django_blog_it/docs/source/index.rst

-MicroBlog's documentation v0.1:
+django-blog-it's documentation v0.1:
 =====================================

 Introduction:
 =============

-Micro blog is simple and completely customizable blog application.
+django-blog-it is simple and completely customizable blog application.
 You can integrate it into your project and customise the blog application or just host it to post your articles.

-Source Code is available in Micropyramid Repository(https://github.com/MicroPyramid/micro-blog).
+Source Code is available in Micropyramid Repository(https://github.com/MicroPyramid/django-blog-it.git).

 Modules used:
 	* Pillow